-In the Statement Cache Summary portion of the onstat -g ssc output, the #hits column is the value of the SQL_STMT_HITS configuration parameter.
-In Figure 4-6, the #hits column in the Statement Cache Summary portion of the output has a value of 0, which is the default value of the STMT_CACHE_HITS configuration parameter.
+• In the Statement Cache Summary portion of the onstat -g ssc output, the #hits column is the value of the SQL_STMT_HITS configuration parameter.
+In Figure 4-7 on page 4-33, the #hits column in the Statement Cache Summary portion of the output has a value of 0, which is the default value of the STMT_CACHE_HITS configuration parameter.

 Important: The database server uses entries in the SQL statement cache only if the statements are exactly the same.
-The first two entries in Figure 4-6 are not the same because each contains a different literal value in the order_date filter.
+The first two entries in Figure 4-7 on page 4-33 are not the same because each contains a different literal value in the order date filter.

-• In the Statement Cache Entries portion of the onstat -g ssc output, the hits column shows the number of times that the database server executed each individual SQL statement from the cache.
+- In the Statement Cache Entries portion of the onstat -g ssc output, the hits column shows the number of times that the database server executed each individual SQL statement from the cache.
 In other words, the column shows the number of times that the database server uses the memory structures in the cache instead of parsing and optimizing the statements to generate them again.
-The first time it inserts the statement in the cache, the hits value is 0.

-- The first two SQL statements in Figure 4-6 on page 4-32 have a hits column value of 0, which indicates that each statement has been inserted into the cache but not yet executed from the cache. - The last two SQL statements in Figure 4-6 on page 4-32 have a hits column value of 1, which indicates that these statements have been executed once from the cache.
+The first time it inserts the statement in the cache, the hits value is 0. - The first two SQL statements in Figure 4-7 on page 4-33 have a hits column value of 0, which indicates that each statement has been inserted into the cache but not yet executed from the cache. - The last two SQL statements in Figure 4-7 on page 4-33 have a hits column value of 1, which indicates that these statements have been executed once from the cache.